CMMC Compliance Checklist 2025: Everything You Need to Know

 Who Needs to Comply with CMMC 2.0?

-Organizations that interact with the U.S. Department of Defense (DoD) in any capacity—whether as prime contractors, subcontractors, or even consultants—will likely need to meet CMMC 2.0 compliance requirements.
-Here’s a closer look at which entities should pay particular attention:
+Organizations that interact with the U.S. Department of Defense in any capacity—whether as prime contractors, subcontractors, or consultants—will likely need to meet CMMC 2.0 compliance requirements.

-• These are the main companies awarded DoD contracts directly.
-Since they handle both Federal Contract Information (FCI) and potentially Controlled Unclassified Information (CUI), they usually need to meet higher CMMC levels (Level 2 or Level 3).
+Main companies awarded DoD contracts directly typically handle both Federal Contract Information (FCI) and potentially Controlled Unclassified Information (CUI).
+They usually need to meet higher CMMC levels (Level 2 or Level 3).

-• Example: A large defense integrator that designs communication systems for the military would likely fall under Level 2 or Level 3 requirements due to the sensitivity of their data.
+For example, a large defense integrator designing communication systems for the military would likely fall under Level 2 or Level 3 requirements due to the sensitivity of their data.

-• IT service providers, cloud-hosting companies, and cybersecurity consultants working with DoD contractors may also need to demonstrate CMMC 2.0 alignment.
+IT service providers, cloud-hosting companies, and cybersecurity consultants working with DoD contractors may need to demonstrate CMMC 2.0 alignment if they touch or store any DoD-related data.
+They must follow relevant controls like proper encryption and access control.

 Why Subcontractors and Small Businesses Must Pay Attention